 HB 531 – now Public Act 100-1182 – creates new parole opportunities for those under 21 coming into the system today with extreme sentences ahead of them—the first new opportunity for parole in this state since the practice was abolished in 1978.
 Individuals seeking review will have the right to an attorney and the Prisoner Review Board will be required to consider the hallmark features of youth and subsequent growth when making their determinations.

 On Friday, August 18, 2017, Governor Bruce Rauner signed HB 2989—which had previously been unanimously approved in both the House and the Senate—into law.
 Now Public Act 100-0142, the law ensures that individuals incarcerated in Illinois are not deprived in-person visits due to the availability of video visits.
 The law also mandates that the Illinois Department of Corrections publish the number of in-person visits each incarcerated person is entitled to per week and month, better explain identification requirements for visitors, and post daily any restrictions or denials of visitation for that day and the succeeding 5 calendar days.
-The legislation, sponsored by Representative Justin Slaughter (D – Chicago), will go into effect on January 1, 2018.
+The legislation, sponsored by Representative Justin Slaughter (D – Chicago), took effect on January 1, 2018.

 Restore Justice educated policy-makers on high phone rates in Illinois prisons, assisting the efforts of Representative Carol Ammons (D – Champaign) in her effort to pass HB 6200 during the 2016 legislative session.
 Now Public Act 099-0878, the law caps phone charges at 7 cents per minute, a reduction of almost 50 percent.
 Restore Justice participated in this effort to ease the financial burden of communications among families with loved ones prison.